zeitgeistpm/documentation/docs/prediction-markets.md

 information (or discouraged from providing incorrect information).

 [^3]:
-    For example, strategy for the 2016 U.S. Presidential Election Markets (see [here](https://iemweb.biz.uiowa.edu/markets/pr_Pres16_VS.html)):
+    For example, this is the strategy for the 2016 U.S. Presidential Election Markets (see
+    [here](https://iemweb.biz.uiowa.edu/markets/pr_Pres16_VS.html)):

     > The election data posted on the New York Times official website at 5pm CST